gitwyrm/idleyou/README.md

 This event fires when the game has run for 50 ticks, shows a progress bar with the label "My Progress Event" and finishes after 50 ticks (so at tick 100), then adds "Done!" to the message list.

 One tip for all event types, if an event has no conditions, `? false` is added automatically, so you don't have to write it explicitly unless you think it is more readable this way.
-Same goes for the return falue, `> false` is added automatically unless you specifically use `> true`.
+Same goes for the return value, `> false` is added automatically unless you specifically use `> true`.

 So instead of writing: